-One of the blocks of flats (apartments if you’re posh) now has public access so Stroudie Central took some photos of whats been built so far.
+One of the blocks of homes now has public access so Stroudie Central took some photos of whats been built so far.

 A lot of comments on social media recently showed people weren’t that impressed with it or the prices.

 The Stroud end of the building is built with a dark brick with contrasting cement.
-This will be hidden by the next phase of the building works, although this same brickwork covers the rear of the building and looks a bit meh considering the price the flats are being sold for.
+This will be hidden by the next phase of the building works, although this same brickwork covers the rear of the building.

 Water dives off down a waterfall into an underground culvert that will run under the rest of the development.